 Get in touch with an accountant

-It is very important to note that the rules are not always the same and taxes will be based on whether the amount of dividend given makes sense in accordance to the amount of work or investment the family member put into the business.
-It is best to talk to a tax accountant and explain your situation to them so they can inform you whether you are eligible to benefit from income-splitting, or if the recent change in rules apply to your CCPC.
+It is very important to note that the rules are not always the same and taxes will be based on whether the amount of dividend given makes sense in accordance with the amount of work or investment the family member put into the business.
+It is best to talk to a tax accountant and explain your situation to them so they can inform you whether you are eligible to benefit from income-splitting, or if the recent change in rules applies to your CCPC.